Rhys Stanley

-Rhys Stanley (born 1 December 1990) is an Australian rules footballer playing for the Geelong Football Club in the Australian Football League (AFL).
-He previously played for the St Kilda Football Club from 2010 to 2014.
+Rhys Stanley (born 1 December 1990) is a former professional Australian rules footballer who played for the St Kilda Football Club and the Geelong Football Club in the Australian Football League (AFL).

 Stanley was recruited from West Adelaide with pick 47 in the 2008 AFL draft.
 He played little football growing up but impressed with South Australia in the AFL Under 18 championships and in two senior games for West Adelaide.

 Career with St Kilda (2009–2014)

 Stanley spent his first AFL season developing with St Kilda's VFL affiliate team Sandringham.
 He won the 2009 AFL Grand Final Sprint.

 In 2010, Stanley played in St Kilda's opening 2010 NAB Cup match against Collingwood, kicking one goal.
 On 23 May 2010, he made his official debut in Round 9 of the home and away season in which St Kilda defeated the West Coast Eagles at Subiaco.
 He had nine disposals, three marks, four kicks and five handballs.
 Stanley played seven games for St Kilda in 2010, with a total of 53 disposals and four goals.
 From rounds 9 to 14, he played in a tall forward role, helping St Kilda to win all six of these games while the captain, Nick Riewoldt, recovered from a hamstring tear.

 Stanley played two games for St Kilda in 2011.